AXPZ20 KNHC 150336

 continue through early Sun.
 Computer model guidance suggests

 that these gales will continue through the weekend and will last

 until Mon afternoon.
 Peak winds are forecast to be around 40 kt

 on Sat as corresponding seas quickly build to near 18 ft.

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-moderate isolated strong convection is observed within 120 nm
+Scattered moderate isolated strong convection is noted within

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...